Limited Spaces Available for September 2020 – APPLY NOW!

 To assist the transition from primary to secondary education, we hold a New Entrants’ Day.
 A full programme of lessons is planned and the children will spend the day with their new Tutor Group.
 This day will give them the opportunity to meet new classmates, learn about routines and gain a greater understanding about what life at Kinver High School will be like.
 There will also be a chance for your child to reflect on the day and ask any questions that he/she may have.
 Over a two day period during the summer holidays, we run a Summer School for new Year 7 students.

 Moving up to Year 7 does not have to be a daunting time for students and their parents/carers.
 At Kinver High we go to great lengths to ensure that this transition runs smoothly.
 The strong pastoral system at the school greatly supports this process by ensuring that each student has two personal tutors in their form groups, as well as support from Heads of House, Pastoral Support Officers, and a number of other Senior Staff.

 The size and friendly nature of Kinver High, combined with the aforementioned network ensures a wealth of expertise is on hand to assist students in realising their full potential.
 We pride ourselves on the fact that each student is valued for who they are and as a school community we readily celebrate our many successes.

 Learning Skills Programme

 All of the staff at Kinver High School and Sixth Form firmly believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
 In view of this, Kinver High School now incorporates a successful Learning Skills programme into the curriculum for all Year 7 pupils.
-The programme, which consists of three dedicated hour long sessions every two weeks, is based around the principles of Personal Learning and Thinking Skills (PLTS) and importantly helps to equip students with the skills necessary to become successful lifelong learners
+The programme, which consists of a double teaching period every week, is based around the principles of Personal Learning and Thinking Skills (PLTS) helps to equip students with the skills necessary to become successful, confident lifelong learners.

 Contact with teachers and key staff